Skip to main content

 Pay and benefits

 Continuity of employment terms: During your maternity leave, you are entitled to continue benefiting from all the terms and conditions of employment except salary.
 This includes accruing annual leave, receiving bonuses, and maintaining pension contributions.
+You are entitled to receive Statutory Maternity Pay (SMP) for up to 39 weeks, provided you meet the eligibility criteria.
+For comprehensive details on SMP, including eligibility and rates, consult the official UK government resource.

 Annual leave: You continue to accrue annual leave during your maternity leave, which you can take either before or after your leave period.
 Employers may also allow you to carry it over to the next leave year.